SamoKopecky/MPC-KRY-Project/sphinx/architecture.rst

 Peer
 ----
 Peer is the main communication endpoint for the application.
 It is created from the **Client** and **Server** classes.
 It creates objects from those two classes.
 It is also responsible for handling the heartbeat messages that are used for checking availability.
-If the other peer that the file is being sent to is offline, **a background process is created** which will attempt to send the file on a specified interval.
+If the other peer that the file is being sent to is offline, **a background process is created** which will attempt to send the file on a specified interval until a certain amount of time **specified by the user** passes.
+The file that is to be sent is **encrypted** until the receiving peer is ready.
 If the main windows is closed so is this process.

 Client
 ------